The Admissions Team

 My application is complete, now what?

-Reserve your admission by returning the Biographical Data Form and $75 matriculation deposit, as well as any other items included in your acceptance packet (i.e. Informed Consent Agreement for MACC students).
+Reserve your admission by returning the Biographical Data Form and non-refundable $75 matriculation deposit, as well as any other items included in your acceptance packet (i.e. Informed Consent Agreement for MACC students).
 Your Gordon-Conwell email address and web systems login information cannot be created until these items are received.

 Apply for a Scholarship

 The primary scholarship for students of the Charlotte campus is the Partnership Program.
 This is a full-tuition scholarship opportunity.
-All new students are encouraged to consider participating the Partnership Program.
+All new students are encouraged to consider participating in the Partnership Program.

 Apply for Financial Aid